 - Ordinal scale: Objects are arranged in order without fixed intervals; they can also have the same rank position.

 - Interval scale: Additionally, there are equal intervals between the rank positions, and the 0 points can be determined.

-- Ratio scale: Highest level of scales – statements about equality/inequality of sums, quotients, etc. can be made.
+- Ratio scale: The highest level of scales – statements about equality/inequality of sums, quotients, etc. can be made.
 The geometric mean can be calculated.

 The following table gives an overview with examples of the scales of measurement: